tommy11jo/video-navigator/README.md

 The python youtube transcript api works locally but not in cloud environments.
 I think youtube blocks cloud ip addresses.
 As a workaround, I use proxies.
 This is not a paid product and is for helping others learn better, so I think it's justified.

+Using webshare as a proxy now.

 ## Dev notes to self

-1. Backend runs on my own server.
+1. Backend runs on railway
-   a.
-To rebuild, run `docker compose build --no-cache`
-   b.
-Then run `docker compose --profile production up`
-   c. run the docker

 2. Frontend runs on vercel.
 Run `vercel --prod`